aftoncodes/Pyth-OS/README.md

 [4] Run launch.py and have fun!

+(Optional install from source. not recommended, as the releases are more up-to date: (guide/DFS.md) )

 # Notes
 Please make sure that your user's password and the root password are different, otherwise issues may occur.